 Some more points:

 - Many sources will tell you that you don’t need to count calories on a low-carb diet.
 That is only partially true.
 Total calories still matter, but many people find that they naturally reduce calorie intake on a low-carb diet and don’t need to keep track of how much they eat.

-- The low-carb diet is generally moderate in protein, high in fat and, ideally, very low in carbohydrates.
+- The low-carb diet is generally moderate in protein, relatively high in fat and, ideally, very low in carbohydrates.

 To lose weight, all you have to do is to reduce your fat intake (as food) during the weight-loss period so that your body feeds on its own body fat.
 At this stage you will be eating a lot of protein-rich foods.
-Once you reach your normal weight, you need to start eating more fat again to meet the body’s energy needs.
+Once you reach your normal weight, you can start eating more fat again to meet the body’s energy needs.
 If you add back carbohydrates instead, then you switch back to “fat storage mode” and you regain weight.

 Sounds simple, and it is, however, there are a few additional elements to consider.

 You will need to have transitioned your body away from using carbohydrates as fuel to instead burning fat.
 If you are significantly overweight and/or have progressed a long way down the path to Type-2 diabetes, then getting your insulin levels down far enough so that you can start to burn fat may be difficult using diet alone.
 The answer to this problem is in fasting – please see our Fasting page.

 Either through changing to a low-carb diet alone, or in combination with fasting, we recommend that you transition to a fat metabolism before you worry about losing weight.
 This is because everything becomes a lot easier when you are no longer fuelled by carbohydrates.
 A lot easier by a huge measure.
 You will find the following: